Facebook pixel What is Resilience? | Pepperdine University Skip to main content

 The Resilience Landscape at Pepperdine

 Life can be hard.
-Increasing numbers of students at Pepperdine, as across the nation, are struggling with mental health concerns.
+Significant numbers of students at Pepperdine, as across the nation, are struggling with mental health concerns.

 Those numbers are concerning, and we are glad that many students are accessing the available support.
 Through the Pepperdine RISE Program, we want to add additional resources that provide students with opportunities to develop coping strategies when confronted with typical stressors and during particularly challenging circumstances; the space to share and learn from a network of peers and mentors; and the support of a diverse community that nurtures and strengthens emotional, spiritual, physical, and mental health.